KimberleyCook/git-commands/README.md

 A list of the most commonly used git commands

 #### Cloning
+Navigate into the folder you want to clone your project into

 ```
 $ cd /chosen-path/
 ```
+Then clone it

 ```
 $ git clone [project URL]